keptn/lifecycle-toolkit/docs/docs/use-cases/hpa.md

 {% include "./assets/hpa/keptnmetric.yaml" %}
 ```

-For more information about the `KeptnMetric` and `KeptnMetricsProvider` custom resources,
+For more information about the `KeptnMetric` and `KeptnMetricsProvider` resources,
 please refer to the [CRD documentation](../reference/api-reference/metrics/v1/index.md).

 After a few seconds we should be able to see values for the `cpu-throttling` metric: